GEMCityGirl/ReadabilityStudio/docs/ReadabilityStudioAPI/libraries/Debug/Print.md

 message | The message to print.

 ::: {.tipsection data-latex=""}
-*Message* can be HTML-formatted text.
+*message* can be HTML-formatted text.
 :::

 ### Example {-}